whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 What sort of society would have the spiritual strength to choose leaders like this, and to replace any leader who does not live up to their standards?
 Fortunately, the Haudenosaunee offer an example.

-Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally came together and decided to create a confederacy to ensure lasting peace.
+Long ago, several nations in eastern North America were suffering in seemingly endless war when they finally decided to create a confederacy to ensure lasting peace.
 This became known as the Haudenosaunee Confederacy, also known as the Iroquois, which has survived as a healthy nation for over 900 years.

 In their book _A Basic Call to Consciousness_, Haudenosaunee writers summarized many crucial aspects of their society that have allowed them to maintain a respectful way of life among the people, and between the people and the Earth for over nine centuries.